-- Atlas alignment – Upper cervical chiropractic is finding success in helping vertigo patients.
+- Atlas alignment – Above all, upper cervical chiropractic is finding success in helping vertigo patients.

 The atlas is located at the top of the spine and the base of the skull.
-It balances the head, protects the brainstem, facilitates blood flow to the head, and is in close proximity to the ears.
-For all these reasons, a misaligned atlas can have a profound effect on the vestibular system and lead to vertigo and other symptoms.
+It balances the head, protects the brainstem, and facilitates blood flow to the head.
+In addition, it is in close proximity to the ears.
+However, a misaligned atlas can have a profound effect on the vestibular system and lead to spinning sensation and other symptoms.

 Upper cervical chiropractic involves precise measurements of the location of the atlas accompanied by extremely gentle adjustments.
 As a result, a person may begin to experience fewer or less severe vertigo attacks.
 Some even achieve complete resolution.

-If you have sustained a head or neck injury in the past – perhaps from a car accident, sports injury, slip and fall, or horseback riding accident – you may be suffering from an upper cervical subluxation.
+In conclusion, if you have sustained a head or neck injury in the past, you may be suffering from an upper cervical subluxation.
 Contact an upper cervical practitioner near you to learn more.